EthanMarx/BBHNet/README.md

 # BBHnet
-Single source for training, performing inference with, then analyzing the performance of BBHnet, a neural network for performing detection of CBC sources in real gravitational-wave data.
+Single source for training, performing inference with, analyzing the performance of BBHnet, a neural network for performing detection of CBC sources in real gravitational-wave data.

 ## Contributing